ipetkov/crane/docs/API.md

   * If not specified, the value  of `$out` will be used.
   * If `out` is not specified, an error will be raised.

-**Automatic behavior:** if `doNotRemoveReferencesToVendorDir` is not set, then `removeReferencesToRustToolchain "$out"` will be run as a post install hook.
+**Automatic behavior:** if `doNotRemoveReferencesToRustToolchain` is not set, then `removeReferencesToRustToolchain "$out"` will be run as a post install hook.

 **Required nativeBuildInputs**: assumes `rustc` is available on the `$PATH`